 All Walsall schools have a commitment to meet the needs of children and young people with SEND.
 We support schools to make sure that all children and young people, regardless of their specific needs, make the best possible progress.

 If your child has a learning disability, their needs can be met either in a mainstream school with extra support, or in a special school.
-You can find useful information about SEN and SEN support on the Walsall community living directory website.

 You may ask us to give your child a priority place at a particular school because of medical or social reasons.
 You'll need to fill in the relevant part of the application, and submit written evidence from a medical practitioner or social professional to support your claim.